The National Anthem (Black Mirror): Conception and writing

 Series creator Charlie Brooker wrote the episode.

 The initial idea for the episode involved a celebrity carrying out the sex act.
 Series creator Charlie Brooker had previously conceived of a short story where the broadcaster Terry Wogan would have to have "full sexual intercourse with a sow" on television in order to secure the release of a kidnapped princess, later mentioning the idea in a 2002 column for The Guardian.
 Brooker later became interested in parodying the American action series 24.
 Whilst working on the story, he realised it would not be humorous.
 Like his previous work Dead Set, a 2008 horror series about zombies, he decided to "take something preposterous but make the tone very straight".
-The title of the episode refers both to "God Save the Queen", the UK's national anthem, and Radiohead song "The National Anthem".
+The title of the episode refers both to "God Save the Queen", the UK's former national anthem, and Radiohead song "The National Anthem".

 Brooker also took inspiration from a controversy where Gordon Brown called a member of the public "a bigot" after speaking with her, and also a Fabulous Furry Freak Brothers comic where he believed recalling that "a police chief is required to have sex with a hog".
 Another inspiration was the reality show I'm a Celebrity...Get Me Out of Here!, particularly an episode where a celebrity was tasked with consuming a mixture of disgusting animal parts.
 Annabel Jones described the episode's topic as "humiliation and the public's appetite for humiliation".

 Brooker noted that other animals similar to a pig were considered for the sex act.
 A duck was believed too small and absurd, whilst a horse or donkey would be too difficult for filming; Brooker also objected to a chicken.
 Even considered was "a giant wheel of cheese", but a pig was chosen to "[straddle] the line between comic and horrifying."
 A scene in which Callow spoke to Rod Senseless was removed, as its comedic style was out of place.
 Another cut scene showed Malaika taken to hospital and left on a gurney as the staff watch Callow have sex with the pig; removing this meant the setting of a hospital for some scenes was unexplained.